Access to Nursing (SWAP) SCQF Level 6

 When we talk about ‘Connected Learning’ we mean that you will learn together with your lecturers and fellow classmates at a scheduled time in an online classroom.
 This will include a combination of video conferencing (like a Zoom call), interactive chat and sharing of presentation slides and other visuals.
 Online-classrooms provide you with real time interaction, contact and discussion with your lecturer and fellow students, so it’s a much richer experience than purely online learning.

 You will attend class for approximately 3 days per week.
 You will be required spend around 8 hours in flexible learning outside of class.

-In 2021-22 we hope to return to having students in our local learning centres, where you will still take part in a virtual classroom, connecting with a few of our other locations, but you may have fellow students with you in your learning centre.
+In 2022-23 we fully expect all courses to be taught in our learning centres, where you will still take part in a virtual classroom, connecting with a few of our other locations, but you may have fellow students with you in your learning centre.

 Where can I study my course?